ashleyzhang216/crossword-gen/README.md

 ![Animated terminal gif to illustrate building of project](assets/build.gif)

 The unix binary is already included as `cw_gen`.
-To be re-build, run the build script:
+To re-build, run the build script:

 ```bash
 sh build.sh